super5516/minimal/_posts/2018-01-24-notes-on-c++-takeaway-from-builder-pattern.md

 tags: c++
 ---

 Recently, I've been taking an online course about the design pattern, and the Builder Pattern is the first pattern I learned.
-Here are some takeaways I got.
+Here are some takeaways I've got.

 The purpose of Builder Pattern is to make it easier to construct a complicated object.
 Let's say we have a class like the following.
 ``` c++